-The regulations and policies that guide NPS actions with respect to historic and cultural resources are summarized in the "Servicewide Mandates and Policies" section of Chapter 1 and in Appendix B. Regulations for implementing the National Environmental Policy Act and the National Historic Preservation Act require the analysis of the effects of proposed actions on important cultural resources., Each of the acts has a different set of definitions for assessing effects on cultural resources.
+The regulations and policies that guide NPS actions with respect to historic and cultural resources are summarized in the "Servicewide Mandates and Policies" section of Chapter 1 and in Appendix B. Regulations for implementing the National Environmental Policy Act and the National Historic Preservation Act require the analysis of the effects of proposed actions on important cultural resources.
+Unfortunately, each of the acts has a different set of definitions for assessing effects on cultural resources.
 To comply with the requirements of both of the acts, this general management plan and environmental impact statement uses both sets of definitions to evaluate effects on the cultural resources of Cumberland Gap National Historical Park.

 Protection of the cultural resources while providing increased access in the park was identified as an issue during the public scoping process.
-This section summarizes how potential effects on these resources were assessed according to the requirements of the National Historic Preservation Act and the National Environmental Policy Act.
-The following discussion correlates the different requirements of the two acts.
-As a result, the impact criteria for cultural resources are presented in a different format from the other impact topics in this general management plan/environmental impact statement.
+The following method summarizes how potential effects on these resources were assessed according to the requirements of the National Historic Preservation Act and the National Environmental Policy Act.
+The following discussion is an attempt to correlate the differing requirements of the two acts in a way that impacts (affects) cultural resources; they are presented in a thorough, thoughtful, and meaningful manner and compliance with both laws is achieved.
+For these reasons, the impact criteria for cultural resources are presented in a different format from the other impact topics in this general management plan/environmental impact statement.